trento-project/wanda/README.md

 Wanda is exposed on port `4000` and the API documentation is available at http://localhost:4000/swaggerui

-**Note** that the [message broker](https://www.rabbitmq.com/) **must** be reachable by wanda and all the targets.
+**Note** that the [message broker](https://www.rabbitmq.com/) **must** be reachable by Wanda and all the targets.

 ### Testing Executions

-With a runnig setup it is possible to easily test Checks and their Execution by:
+With a running setup, it is possible to easily test Checks and their Execution by:

 - consulting the catalog
 - starting a Checks Execution
-- checking up the state of the started execution
+- checking the state of an execution

 #### **Consulting the catalog**